intellifi-nl/webapi-doc/security.md

 * With a query parameter --- `https://brain/api/endpoint?key=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`
 * With an HTTP request header --- `X-Api-Key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`

 Alternatively, being logged into the graphical frontend (i.e. having a valid session cookie) grants full access to the API.
 This is particularly useful for using the API manually.

-### Same-origin policy
-When authentication is enabled on the web API and socket.io pusher, a same-origin policy will also be enforced.
-This means browser applications written in Javascript are not allowed to directly connect to these services (because there would be no way to do so without compromising security).
+However, a same-origin policy is enforced for cookie authentication.
+Therefore browser applications written in Javascript cannot be authenticated in this way.

 ### Secure connections (TLS)
 TLS security (i.e. `https` protocol) is enabled and enforced for Brains on \*.intellifi.nl domains.
 Brain virtual machine images shipped by Intellifi do not have TLS enabled by default, because this would require a valid certificate for the domain the Brain is going to be deployed on.
 Customers who have a Brain with their own domain name can contact Intellifi for information on how to install their own certificate so that TLS can be enabled.